tweag/rules_nixpkgs/examples/toolchains/cc_with_deps/README.md

 C++ With Dependencies Toolchain Example
 =======================================

-This is an example C++ project with dependencies that uses `rules_cc` and the Nix package manager.
+This is an example C++ project with dependencies that uses `rules_cc`.

+This example uses the Nix package manager to provide C++ dependencies, and as such only works with Nix installed.
+Demonstrating other methods of providing C++ dependencies is out of scope of this example.

 # Usage